Asian Rural Institute (ARI)

 1) Community-based training

 Those who take part in ARI training are leaders in their communities.
 Each of these leaders brings with them a wealth of knowledge and experience.
-Therefore, learning is not one way, but multidirectional, with participants and staff serving both as teachers and learners.
+Therefore, learning is not one-way but multidirectional, with participants and staff serving as teachers and learners.
 In the context of community, all aspects of life together become part of the learning experience.
-Throughout the training they build a multicultural, multi-faith community, in which everyone actively participates.
-Teaching, learning and growth are experienced together as they share in their work and exchange their ideas and values.
+Throughout the training, they build a multicultural, multi-faith community where everyone participates actively.
+Teaching, learning, and growth are experienced together as they share their work and exchange ideas and values.

 2) ‘Learning by Doing’

 A significant part of the training lies in the daily labor required to maintain a self-sufficient farm.
-Participants manage their own fields, care for livestock, cook and serve the foods they have raised.
-These seemingly simple daily activities carried out in community give many opportunities for practical experience in agriculture, leadership, communication and cooperation.
+Participants manage their own fields, care for livestock, and cook and serve the foods they have raised.
+These seemingly simple daily activities carried out in the community give many opportunities for practical experience in agriculture, leadership, communication, and cooperation.

 3) ‘Foodlife’

-All the ARI community takes part in “foodlife work,” the daily chores required to maintain a farm.
+All the ARI community participates in “foodlife work,” the daily chores required to maintain a farm.
 ARI Foodlife Work is about understanding the connection between life and the food that sustains life.
-This daily farm work allows them to participate closely in the whole cycle of food production and consumption; including, sowing seeds, raising both crops and livestock, harvesting & butchering, cooking, eating together as a community, washing the dishes and using the leftovers for compost or animal feed.
-By consciously reflecting on this cycle, and the role that food plays in their lives they rediscover the true value of food.
-They recognize the importance of food produced sustainably, the dignity of labor and the necessity of food self-sufficiency for the self-reliance of people.
-Through their combined efforts they produce most of the food consumed at ARI.
+This daily farm work allows them to participate closely in the whole cycle of food production and consumption, including sowing seeds, raising both crops and livestock, harvesting & butchering, cooking, eating together as a community, washing the dishes, and using the leftovers for compost or animal feed.
+By consciously reflecting on this cycle and the role that food plays in their lives, they rediscover the true value of food.
+They recognize the importance of food produced sustainably, the dignity of labor, and the necessity of food self-sufficiency for people’s self-reliance.
+Through their combined efforts, they produce most of the food consumed at ARI.

 Historical Notes

 ARI was established in its present location in 1973 based on the Southeast Asia Christian Rural Leaders Training Course at Tsurukawa Rural Institute in Machida, Tokyo.
-It started as an international organization training leaders who engage in rural development in developing countries, to satisfy the demand for training by Christian churches and groups that had already taken part in rural development in Southeast Asian countries.
-The foundation was supported by Japanese, European and American Christian churches and other groups.
+It started as an international organization that trained leaders who engaged in rural development in developing countries to satisfy the demand for training by Christian churches and groups already participating in rural development in Southeast Asian countries.
+Japanese, European, and American Christian churches and other groups supported the foundation.
 Since 1996, ARI has also accepted Japanese participants who intend to serve rural communities in the future – either in Japan or worldwide.

 Asian Rural Institute website